justinwoo/my-blog-posts/posts/2017-11-28-fun-with-records-in-haskell-by-making-rowlists.md

----
-title: Fun with Records in Haskell by making "RowLists"
-tags: Haskell
-author: kimagure
-slide: false
----
 Last time, I wrote about my pairing a record of phantom types with a record of functions that were to be used to register route handlers in PureScript [here](https://qiita.com/kimagure/items/bb9bd3e4ffe1bba4c214).
 I plan to do something similar in Haskell, so I decided to test the waters by trying out writing a pairwise operations demo in Haskell.

 I have to say up front that this post doesn't have much value other than being a wacky Haskell-pyramidy grab-bag of tricks that one *might* consider using in their apps, but probably shouldn't be sooooo prevalent in their codebase.